-SSD TRIM is a command that helps, well, trim down the unnecessary writing to a solid-state drive (SSD) hence maximize its life span.
+In solid-state drives (SSDs), TRIM is a command that helps, well, trim down the unnecessary writing to a solid-state drive (SSD) hence maximizing its life span.

 Dong's note: I first posted this piece on May 23, 2018, and updated it on March 30, 2021, with additional relevant information.

-These steps can also apply to Windows 7 and 8.
-Older Windows versions — if for some reason you still use them — don’t support TRIM.
-As a result, yous shouldn’t use SSDs with them.
+These steps apply to Windows 7, 8, 10, and 11.
+Older Windows versions — if you still use them for some reason — don't support TRIM.
+As a result, yous shouldn't use SSDs with them.

 How to check the SSD TRIM on a Windows machine

 - Use the Windows key + X keyboard shortcut (press and hold the Windows key, then press on X).
 Alternatively, you can right-click on the Start button to bring up the Power User menu.
 Now select Windows Powershell (Admin).
 (On earlier versions of Windows, you can use the Command Prompt (Admin).

 - Type in the following command into the Powershell window, then press Enter.
 (You can also copy and paste it.)